EricssonResearch/EST-OSCORE/draft-ietf-ace-coap-est-oscore.md

 * The certificates MAY be compressed, e.g. using the CBOR encoding defined in {{I-D.ietf-cose-cbor-encoded-cert}}.

-* The certificate MAY be referenced instead of transported {{I-D.ietf-cose-x509}}.
+* The client certificate MAY be referenced instead of transported {{I-D.ietf-cose-x509}}.
 The EST-oscore server MAY use information in the credential identifier field of the EDHOC message (ID_CRED_x) to access the EST-oscore client certificate, e.g., in a directory or database provided by the issuer.
 In this case the certificate may not need to be transported over a constrained link between EST client and server.

-* Conversely, the response to the PKCS#10 request MAY be a reference to the enrolled certificate rather than the certificate itself.
+* Conversely, the response to the PKCS#10 request MAY specify a reference to the enrolled certificate rather than the certificate itself.
 The EST-oscore server MAY in the enrolment response to the EST-oscore client include a pointer to a directory or database where the certificate can be retrieved.

 # Protocol Design and Layering
 EST-oscore uses CoAP {{RFC7252}} and Block-Wise {{RFC7959}} to transfer EST messages in the same way as {{RFC9148}}.
-Instead of DTLS record layer, OSCORE {{RFC8613}} is used to protect the EST payloads.
-DTLS handshake is replaced with EDHOC {{I-D.ietf-lake-edhoc}}. {{fig-stack}} below shows the layered EST-oscore architecture.
+Instead of DTLS record layer, OSCORE {{RFC8613}} is used to protect the messages conveying the EST payloads.
+The DTLS handshake is complemented by or replaced with EDHOC {{I-D.ietf-lake-edhoc}}. {{fig-stack}} below shows the layered EST-oscore architecture.
+Note that {{fig-stack}} does not illustrate the potential use of DTLS.

 ~~~~~~~~~~~